SuperJohan64/simplarr-stack/README.md

 docker compose -f arr.yml --env-file simplarr-stack.env up -d
 ```

-If you're using Docker on Windows you can also run these commands with the included `build-simplarr-plex-stack.bat` or `build-simplarr-jellyfin-stack.bat` files.

 # Container Configuration

 ## Folder Structure

 It's crucial to ensure that your **qBittorrent**, **Sonarr**, **Radarr**, and **Plex/Jellyfin** containers all share the **exact same volume mappings**.
 If these volumes differ the conainters won't work.

-The host's folder structure used by this project is as follows.
+The host or file server's folder structure used by this project is as follows.

 - Media
   - Anime